maxdiluca/massimilianodiluca/content/home/experience.md

   Responsibilities include:

   * Researching
-  * Mentoring Postdocs, PhD, MSc, and BSc students in psychology and CS
+  * Mentoring: Postdocs, PhD, MSc, and BSc students in psychology and CS
-  * Teaching the Research practicum MSc module and the Mind, Brain and Models MSc module
+  * Teaching MSc modules: Mind, Brain and Models; Research practica
   * Business Engagement Champion for Life and Environmental Science college
   * Chair of the school health and safety committee
   """